 Going through all of your contacts to select marketing or non-marketing may sound time-consuming, but it doesn't have to be.

 HubSpot has some automatic time-saving tools that mean that you don't have to categorise all of your contacts manually.
-You could use an automatically generated list of bounces and unsubscribes, or mark up new contacts as marketing using forms, integrations and simple workflows.
+You could use an automatically-generated list of bounces and unsubscribes, or mark up new contacts as marketing using forms, integrations, and simple workflows.

-Which leads us to another best practice for marketers – housekeeping.
+This leads us to another best practice for marketers – housekeeping.